-As a result of the COVID-19 pandemic, most of us have spent more time at home this year than ever before, which also means we’ve been in our kitchens a lot more.
+As a result of the COVID-19 pandemic, most of us have spent more time at home this past year than ever before, which also means we’ve been in our kitchens a lot more.
 The upshot of this is that an influx of home-cooked meals can result in a healthy shift in habits.
 In fact, research suggests that people who prepare dinner at home consume fewer calories and unhealthy additives than those who regularly order takeout or dine out.
 Plus, cooking at home is saving you money.

 1. Create a plentiful platter

 Do you have a packed pantry and a fridge full of tasty — but maybe random — items?
 A themed platter is a perfect way to use leftovers and make a festive meal.
 Add some nuts, olives, feta, crackers, tomatoes and artichoke hearts to your plate, and you’ve got a Mediterranean meal.
 You’ll get a mix of healthy fats, protein, and veggies with minimal effort.
 Lean into different flavors each week by rotating themes like Mexican or Italian.